 Canadian soprano, Heather Newhouse, studied with Kevin McMillan at the University of Western Ontario, Canada where she completed a Bachelor of Music in Voice Performance with honours and received the gold medal.
 In 2006, she completed a Master of Music at the Guildhall School of Music and Drama in London.
 In 2006, she moved to France to pursue further training at the Conservatoire National Supérieur de Musique et Danse de Lyon where she studied with Brain Parsons.
 She has since continued to study voice with Cécile De Boever and Susan McCulloch.

 In 2010, she participated in the summer academy at the Festival d'Aix-en-Provence.
 In 2012 she was awarded First Prize at the Concours international de chant baroque in Froville and Second Prize at the Concours international de Mâcon.

-From 2011 to 2013 she was a member of the Opera Studio of the Opéra national de Lyon.
-She has performed there Pamina (Die Zauberflöte) and Governess (Britten's The turn of the screw), among others.
-Meanwhile, she has also performed the Governess at the Opéra du Rhin, Monica in Menotti's The Medium at the Festival de Sédières (France) and Madame Silberklang in Mozart's Der Schauspieldirektor with the Orchestre de Chambre de Genève under the baton of Leonardo Garcia Alarcon.
+From 2011 to 2013 she was a member of the Opera Studio at the Opéra National de Lyon, working closely with Jean-Paul Fouchécourt.
+She performed there Pamina (Die Zauberflöte) and Governess (Britten's The turn of the screw), among others.
+Meanwhile, she has also performed in numerous productions: Die Zauberflöte (Pamina) with Stefano Montanari, Parsifal (Blumenmädchen) and The Turn of the Screw (Governess) with Kazushi Ono.

 © Any modification or abbreviation of this biography needs to be submitted to our approval.
 Many thanks for your kind understanding.